 Supported housing has unique staff development needs compared to traditional outpatient or residential counseling settings.
-Having been trained in Illness Management Recovery (IMR) by the Center, a large nonprofit-supported housing organization recognized that IMR could work for their clients if some adjustments were made.
-Doing that to an evidence-based intervention is not desirable since it alters the fidelity of the model and jeopardizes the outcomes.
-A portion of the model in its validated format, however, can be used while ensuring effectiveness.
+Having been trained in Illness Management Recovery (IMR) by the CPT, a large nonprofit-supported housing organization in New York recognized that IMR could work better for their clients if some adjustments were made.

 Consulting with the organization’s clinical medical leaders, CPT identified five IMR modules that best supported the identified mental health and substance use needs of the agency’s supported-housing residents.
 Our team adapted IMR to become “Targeted IMR” (T-IMR) and similarly modified the training to focus on specific modules while maintaining the principles and spirit of IMR.
 CPT piloted Targeted IMR and collected client data to determine its efficacy.